The-Marcy-Lab-School/se-unit-4/lesson-6-oo-design/practice/README.md

 A User has a cart (and only one cart), but a cart can have a list of many items.

-There are many possible solutions.
-Try this out yourself, and when you are done, compare it to this sample [solution](amazon-store-model.js).
+There are many possible solutions, and you get to be as creative as you want to be!